 In the event of base closure due to inclement weather, Youth Program facilities will be closed.
 Parents will be notified.
 If the parent, legal guardian or emergency contact cannot reclaim a child within one hour, the first sergeant will be called followed by the law enforcement office to pick up the child.
 Be aware of extreme hot or cold temperatures, wind speeds, heavy rain, thunder and lightning storms and darkness.
-The Youth Sports & Fitness Program Director will call games for inclement weather.
-Coaches will be responsible to be observant of the weather for practice.
+Youth Sports Coordinator will call games for inclement weather.
+Coaches will be responsible to pay attention to weather for their practices.